 - Miracco C et al (2003) Carcinoma with eccrine differentiation arising in a seborrhoeic keratosis.
 Br J Dermatol 148: 831-833

 - Nakamura S, Nishioka K (2003) Enhanced expression of p16 in seborrhoeic keratosis; a lesion of accumulated senescent epidermal cells in G1 arrest.
 Br J Dermatol 149: 560-565

 - Nakamura H et al (2001) Clonal nature of seborrheic keratosis demonstrated by using the polymorphism of the human androgen receptor locus as a marker.
 J Invest Dermatol 116: 506-510

 - Pesce C, Scalora S (2000) Apoptosis in the areas of squamous differentiation of irritated seborrheic keratosis.
 J Cutan cathode 27: 121-123

-Incoming links (63)Acanthokeratosis, benign; Acanthomas, disseminated epidermolytic; Acanthopapilloma; Acuminate condyloma; Basal cell carcinoma pigmented; Basal cell papilloma; Borst-jadassohn epithelioma; Borst-jadassohn phenomenon; Clear cell lacanthoma; Cornu cutaneum; ...
+Incoming links (64)Acanthokeratosis, benign; Acanthomas, disseminated epidermolytic; Acanthopapilloma; Acuminate condyloma; Basal cell carcinoma pigmented; Basal cell papilloma; Borst-jadassohn epithelioma; Borst-jadassohn phenomenon; Clear cell lacanthoma; Cornu cutaneum; ...
 Show all

-Outgoing links (25)Acanthosis nigricans maligna; Angiokeratomas (overview); Antiseptic; Basal cell carcinoma (overview); Borst-jadassohn phenomenon; Bowen's disease; Dyskeratosis; Gentian violet; Growth factors; Keratosis seborrheic verruca-plana-like; ...
+Outgoing links (25)Acanthosis nigricans maligna; Angiokeratomas (overview); Antiseptic; Basal cell carcinoma (overview); Borst-jadassohn phenomenon; Bowen's disease; Cutaneous paraneoplastic syndromes (overview); Dyskeratosis; Gentian violet; Growth factors; ...
 Show all